5100: Hiring Process and Criteria

 If the Superintendent concurs with the recommendation, the Superintendent will take the following steps.

-1. Authorize a statement of intention to employ, pending Board approval, to be made to the candidate
+1. Authorize a statement of intention to employ, pending Board approval, to be made to the candidate.

 1. If, at the time the statement of intention to employ is made, the District has not yet received documentation requested pursuant to IC 33-1210(3), the District may provisionally employ such applicant for a certificated position on a non-contracted basis for up to 30 days after receipt of the documentation.
 Within that thirty day time period, the Board may issue a written statement to the applicant identifying why a standard contract will not be issued and specifying which information justifies such decision.
 The Board may not identify any reason for non-issuance of a standard contract not based on the documentation received.
 If, within 30 days from the receipt of the information requested pursuant to IC 33-1210(3) no contract is issued or the written statement of non- employment is not provided to the applicant, the employee will be deemed to be employed pursuant to the appropriate type of contract.
 During this provisional employment, the applicant shall be provided the same compensation and benefits as if the employee had been employed on a standard certificated contract.
+If no documentation is received from out of state employers, the District may employ the applicant for the certificated position on the appropriate type of standard contract without utilizing the provisional, non-contracted employment.

 1. Upon receiving a verbal or written statement of intention to accept employment, pending Board approval, by the candidate, the Superintendent will prepare the necessary papers for recommendation to the Board of Trustees at the next regular or special Board meeting.

-1. Submit to the Board of Trustees such recommendation
+1. Submit to the Board of Trustees such recommendation.

 1. Have placed before it the name of the final candidate for the position; and